 Download these free worksheets for different methods of verifying that you know your colors in English.

 - Colors Picture Test: Match each color splash with the written word.
-Check the answers when you're done.

 - Vocabulary Colors: Draw a line between the object and its color to practice reading these basic words.